 The Benefits of Choosing the Right License

 A good guideline when determining which type of license you need is to first look at who the content is for, where it’s being distributed, and who the audience is.
 That way, when you purchase your license, you’re also getting peace of mind, knowing that you’re protecting yourself, your business, and your clients.
-For information on the licenses offered by Pond5, click below!
+For information on the licenses offered by Pond5, check out our licenses here or click below!